justanotherfoundry/freemix-glyphsapp/README.md

 Outputs information on the supported languages as per Font Book on macOS (make sure the Macro Panel is open).

+### Glyphset Diff

+Shows the glyphs that are not present in the other font (exactly two fonts need to be open).

 ### Insert Glyph to Background

 This is one of the most powerful scripts in this collection.
 I highly recommend to give it a keyboard shortcut.